 Screenagers is the first feature documentary to explore the impact of screen technology on kids and to offer parents proven solutions that work.
-Melbourne Grammar School is delighted to host an exclusive screening of Screenagers at our Senior School Campus for the Grimwade House and Wadhurst Campus community.
+Melbourne Grammar School is delighted to host an exclusive screening of Screenagers at our Senior School Campus for the Grimwade House, Wadhurst and Senior School Campus community.

 "American Physician and filmmaker Delaney Ruston learned that the average kid spends 6.5 hours a day looking at screens.
 She wondered about the impact of all this time and about the friction occurring in homes and schools around negotiating screen time—friction she knew all too well with her own daughter.